ben-perk/Score-Calculator/replit.md

 Configured as a static site deployment.
 The entire current directory is served as the public directory.

 ## User Workflow
-1. Enter number of contestants, judges, and categories
-2. Name each category
-3. Input scores for each contestant/judge combination per category
+1. Follow the numbered steps (1, 2, 3) to set up contestants, categories, and judges
+2. Enter scores in the generated tables
-4. Optionally enable outlier removal
+3. Optionally enable "Remove Highest and Lowest Scores" for outlier removal
-5. Calculate final scores
+4. Calculate final scores - results will show:
+   - Overall winner
+   - Category winners (respects outlier removal setting)
+   - Detailed breakdown per contestant
-6. Export results to CSV
+5. Export results to CSV

 ## Important Notes
 - All data is stored in browser localStorage
 - The app works offline once loaded (PWA feature)
 - Cache control headers prevent stale content in development
 - Service worker caches static assets for offline use
+- Outlier removal properly affects both category scores and winner determination